Guwahati The Gateway to Northeast India and Its Top Attractions

 Guwahati serves as a gateway to understanding Assamese culture and heritage.
 The city offers several opportunities to delve into the state's rich traditions, arts, and crafts.

-• Assam State Museum: A treasure trove of artifacts, the Assam State Museum provides a comprehensive overview of Assam's history, culture, and traditions.
+• Assam State Museum: A treasure trove of artefacts, the Assam State Museum provides a comprehensive overview of Assam's history, culture, and traditions.
 The museum's collection includes sculptures, manuscripts, textiles, and archaeological finds.

 • Srimanta Sankaradeva Kalakshetra: Dedicated to the renowned Assamese polymath Srimanta Sankaradeva, this cultural institution showcases the state's rich artistic heritage.
 The Kalakshetra features museums, art galleries, and auditoriums, hosting various cultural performances and exhibitions.